 Vitamin A deficiency

-Vitamin A deficiency results from a lack of vitamin A in the diet.
-Vitamin A deficiency can also be caused by infections that reduce appetite or the body’s ability to absorb vitamin A.
+Vitamin A deficiency (VAD) results from a lack of vitamin A in the diet.
+VAD can also be caused by infections that reduce appetite or the body’s ability to absorb vitamin A.

-Vitamin A deficiency can damage the immune system and decrease the body’s ability to resist or fight infections, therefore increasing the risk of mortality from common diseases, especially among young children.
-Vitamin A deficiency may also result in impaired vision, including night blindness (the inability to see at night or in dim light) and may result in permanent, partial, or total blindness if left untreated.
+Persistent VAD is the leading cause of preventable childhood blindness and increases the risk of death from common childhood infections.
+VAD remains a serious global public health problem where an estimated 250 000 to 500 000 vitamin A-deficient children become blind every year, half of them dying within 12 months of losing their sight.
+VAD can damage the immune system and decrease the body’s ability to resist or fight infections, therefore increasing the risk of mortality from common diseases especially among young children.
+VAD may also result in impaired vision, including night blindness (the inability to see at night or in dim light) and may result in permanent, partial, or total blindness if left untreated.

 Providing adequate amounts of vitamin A, on the other hand, reduces overall child mortality by 23%.